alexandergerber/courses-tsa/chapter3.md

 100 displayed autocorrelations are outside the bounds we would reject the hypothesis that the residuals are white noise.

 `@instructions`
+- Extract the residuals of the final model
+- Plot the ACF of the residuals and decide if they look like white noise

 `@hint`